F. M. Busby

-Francis Marion Busby (March 11, 1921 – February 17, 2005) was an American science fiction writer and science fiction fan.
+Francis Marion Busby (March 11, 1921 – February 17, 2005) was an American science fiction writer.
 In 1960 he was a co-winner of the Hugo Award for Best Fanzine.

 Early life

 Francis Busby was born in Indianapolis, the son of Francis Marion Busby and Clara Nye Busby.
-The family settled in Colfax, in the state of Washington during 1931 and Busby attended high school there.
+The family settled in Colfax, Washington, in 1931 and Busby attended high school there.
 He subsequently attended Washington State College until he joined the National Guard.
 He was subsequently discharged and returned to college.
-He did not remain long, however, and enlisted in the U.S. Army on July 23, 1943, at Spokane, Washington.
+He did not remain long, however, and enlisted in the United States Army on July 23, 1943, at Spokane, Washington.

 Career

-Busby served during World War II as part of the Alaska Communication System, assigned to the island of Amchitka.
-At the end of the war he was discharged from the Army and returned to college to graduate as an engineer.
-He subsequently returned to the Alaska Communication System to work in a civilian role based in Seattle.
+Busby served during World War II as part of the Alaska Communications System, assigned to Amchitka Island.
+At the end of the war he was discharged from the army and returned to college to graduate as an engineer.
+He subsequently returned to the Alaska Communications System to work in a civilian role based in Seattle.

 In 1954 Busby married Elinor Doub, who was also a science fiction author.
 He had one daughter, Michele.
-Together with his wife and others he published a fan magazine named Cry of the Nameless which won the Hugo Award for Best Fanzine in 1960, making Elinor the first woman to win a Hugo.
+Together with his wife and others he published a fan magazine named Cry of the Nameless which won the Hugo Award for Best Fanzine in 1960, making Doub the first woman to win a Hugo Award.

-Busby continued to work for the Alaska Communication System until 1971, when the organization was sold to private industry and renamed RCA Alascom and he took early retirement from the company.
+Busby continued to work for the Alaska Communications System until 1971, when the organization was sold to private industry and renamed RCA Alascom and he took early retirement from the company.

-From 1974 to 1976 Busby was Vice President of Science Fiction and Fantasy Writers of America.
+From 1974 to 1976 Busby was vice-president of Science Fiction and Fantasy Writers of America.
 At the age of 50 he became a freelance science-fiction author.
 He wrote 19 published novels and numerous short stories between 1973 and 1996.

-Robert A. Heinlein in part dedicated his 1985 novel The Cat Who Walks Through Walls to Busby, and in part dedicated his 1982 novel Friday to Elinor.
+Robert A. Heinlein in part dedicated his 1985 novel The Cat Who Walks Through Walls to Busby.

-Busby ceased writing fiction some time after 1996, claiming in an email:
+Busby ceased writing fiction some time after 1996, claiming this was due to the 1979 Thor Power Tool Co. v.
+Commissioner case's impact on the taxation of unsold books, although he wrote several novels after the case decision.

-No, I haven't been writing fiction for some time.
-Many if not most of us "midlist" writers have been frozen out like a third party on an Eskimo honeymoon.
-The IRS started it by getting the Thor Power Tools decision stretched to cover an inventory tax on books in publishers' warehouses (so they don't keep 'em in print no more), and the bookchains wrapped it up by setting one book's GROSS order on that writer's previous book's NET sales.
-4–5 books under those rules, and you're road kill; a publisher can't be expected to buy a book the chains won't pay out on.

-How real the influence of the Thor Power Tool decision was on Busby's writing career is uncertain, considering a great many of his novels were written and published after it.